sonia-auv/documentation/docs/user/environment.md

 - `swap_babe` - swap the current target (local -> babe OR babe-->local).
 - `update-sonia-script` - update the current `.bash_sonia` file.
 - `full_poof` - shutdown the babe and the jetson.

+## Dry_test

+1. connect to the babe with the `babe` command
+2. start the auv system with the `sa` command
+3. start the vision with the `sv` command
+4. start the telemetry for a dry_test with the `dry_test` command
+5. execute the dry_test